 3. Make sure you trim your conifer hedges so that they can stay healthy and prune any climbing roses you may have.

-2. Collect seeds from your grown flowers, ready to sow again in the Spring!
-Store in an envelope (remember to label them though!).
+2. Collect seeds from your grown flowers, ready to sow again in the Spring.
+Store them in an envelope (remember to label them though).

 Fruit & Vegetable Care